tiongjjyi/tp/docs/team/phiphi-tan.md

   Commands that result in an error will be shown in red.
   * Justification: This feature allows the user to be able to access and edit erroneous commands or repeat previous actions without having to re-type the entire command again

-* **UI Feature**: Combined Panel
-  * What it does: Provides a sidebar of all courses alongside the view of the particular student list of a selected course The selected course in the side panel is highlighted while the other courses are faded.
-  * Justification: The combined panel serves as a direct upgrade to the previous 'Student List' panel by creating a 'sidebar' that allows users to still see summary statistics of other courses while viewing students in a certain course
-  * Highlights: To be added soon.
-  * Credits: *{To be added soon.}*

 * **UI Feature**: Display Panel
   * What it does: Attached to the 'Main Window' as part of the application's UI, this display panel provides an easy way